Editors picks: 16 home office improvements that Fast Company editors swear by

-We won’t be leaving our home offices any time soon.
+We won’t be leaving our home offices anytime soon.
 Even with the sweet siren call of the vaccine on our horizons.
-So, it feels like the right time to invest in making the space more comfortable, efficient, and stylish.
+So it feels like the right time to invest in making the space more comfortable, efficient, and stylish.
 We looked around our own home offices and asked Fast Company staffers for their tried-and-true WFH gear, furnishings, and tech.
 Here are our favorites.

 Floyd The Standing Desk

-Floyd might be best known for its modern, modular, moveable sofa — but their Standing Desk caught our eye with its study engineering and simple design.
-With enough space to spread out (a generous 54″ desk top) and a programmable OLED touch handset, the Standing Desk is designed to fit your work-from-home needs, no matter what they might be.
+Floyd might be best known for its modern, modular, movable sofa—but its Standing Desk caught our eye with its sturdy engineering and simple design.
+With enough space to spread out (a generous 54-inch desktop) and a programmable OLED touch handset, the Standing Desk is designed to fit your work-from-home needs, no matter what they might be.

 Ode Desk Lamp by Sam Hecht and Kim Colin for Herman Miller

-It casts beautiful, warm light to offset the horrible cold blue of your computer. and you tap it to turn it on and off.
-I know a lot of lights do that nowadays, but it always works.
-The other tappable lights I have are buggy. and I love the simple form factor.
-It looks like a little sculpture on my desk. —Suzanne LaBarre, Co.Design Editor
+It casts beautiful, warm light to offset the horrible cold blue of your computer, and you tap it to turn it on and off.
+I know a lot of lights do that nowadays, but this one always works.
+The other tappable lights I have are buggy.
+And I love the simple form factor.
+It looks like a little sculpture on my desk. —Suzanne LaBarre, Co.Design editor

-Canopy’s cute, clever humidifier packs a punch—adding mistless moisture to the air after cleaning water with embedded UV lights (a feature I’ve only seen in pricier models).
-We’re big advocates of bringing a humidifier home, and keeping one deskside adds those skin- and sinus- hydrating benefits to your 9-to-5.

-I am totally obsessed with Baronfig’s Squire Pen.
-It writes so smoothly and it is made from aluminum that has some weight to it, so it feels solid in your hand.
-I also like that you can easily replace the ink at $4 a pop. —Elizabeth Segran, Senior Writer

 Native Union Dock Marquetry Wireless Charger